-The vesica piscis is an ancient Christian symbol However, it was known to Euclid and Archimedes hundreds of years before.
-It is a form in the shape of a lens produced by the overlap of two circles that have a common radius (the shaded area in the diagram.)
+The vesica piscis is an ancient Christian symbol However, it was known to Euclid and Archimedes hundreds of years earlier.
+It is a form in the shape of a lens produced by the overlap of two circles that have a common radius (the green-shaded area in the diagram.)
 It has a most interesting relationship with square roots.
 For the Greeks & Romans a square root simply meant the root of a square, i.e. the side of a square.
 For example, a diagonal through a square is the square root of two, √2, which is the side of a square that is twice the area of the original square.
 The square root of three, √3, is the side of a square that is three times the original square, and so on.

 In the diagram above, the √1 is the side of the unit square. √2 is the diagonal through this square. √3 is the vertical line through the vesica piscis. √4, or 2, is represented by the vertical lines on either side of the vesica piscis and √5 is the long diagonal through the double square.
 The square roots of the trees in the painting below, are the results of artistic license and is quite a different matter.